opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/eventnotifier.md

 ### Relations

-Even if it's theoretically an independent application, the Event Notifier is not meant to work as a standalone microservices.
+Even if it's theoretically an independent application, the Event Notifier is not meant to work as a standalone microservice.
 It is designed as a proxy between Product Plane microservices, like Registry and DevOps, and many possible Observers of the Utility Plane.